mariuscaptari/chatapp/README.md

 ---

-Cassandra is a KKV store where the two Ks comprise the primary key.
+Cassandra is implemented as a KKV store where the two Ks comprise the primary key.
 The first K is the partition key and is used to determine which node the data lives on and where it is found on disk.
 The partition contains multiple rows within it and a row within a partition is identified by the second K, which is the clustering key.
 The clustering key acts as both a primary key within the partition and how the rows are sorted.

 These properties combined make for a very effiecient way of querying the database in a chat application.